-Hidden Details: Connecting With Buyers Through Stories
+Surface Pattern Design Details: Connecting With Buyers

 As a society we have grown to a point where we naturally demand more.
 We want to go deeper, we want to explore, and we want to be entertained.
 We are looking for meaning and connection with the various ways that we invest in projects, possessions, and people.
 We crave stories and authentic connections.
 This is also true in the stories we tell with surface pattern design details.

 You can easily find reports to confirm this that relay a common theme—we are a society that is now willing to spend more on experiences and less on stuff.

 “Purchases of clothing and shoes as a share of discretionary spending has dropped.
 Instead, consumer spending on recreation, travel and eating out has been trending up for more than a decade” -Kevin Logan, U.S. chief economist for HSBC.

 I LOVE this news.
 I love that people are buying less clothes and investing more in spending time with their friends and family.
 I love that we invest in experiences that open our mind to different cultures and new experiences.

 But I have to admit, that as a designer – a creator of “stuff” – it freaks me out a little bit.
 This shift in how consumers are spending their money creates new challenges for all designers of “stuff.”
 Fortunately, with these new challenges comes amazing opportunities for growth as designers and makers.

 How can we connect with buyers and give them the experiences they are craving?